 Tip #5: Stay true to the brand image when creating an AR experience

-Obviously, being true to a brand’s values is the cornerstone of good marketing.
+Obviously, being true to a brand’s values is the cornerstone and the best tips for Augmented Reality marketing campaigns.
 You and your clients should keep this in mind when experimenting with new experiences, such as Augmented Reality, too.

 If your brand personality is ‘fun’ and ‘youthful’, you may come up with something crazy like Pepsi’s famous AR-powered sci-fi bus shelters.